-

 Brewing recommendations

-To brew Lao Cha Tou, it is recommended to use the steeping method in a gaiwan or a Yixing clay teapot.
-The water temperature should be around 95–100°C. The first steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
+For brewing Lao Cha Tou, it is recommended to use the steeping method in a gaiwan or Yixing clay teapot.
+The water temperature should be around 95–100°C. The initial steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
 Gradually, the steeping time can be increased.
-The tea can withstand up to 10–12 steeps, each of which reveals new facets of taste.
+The tea can withstand up to 10–12 steeps, each revealing new facets of flavor.

-Shu Puer "Lao Cha Tou" 2018 is a unique tea that combines rich taste, deep aroma and rich energy.
-Its unusual shape and production technology make it a real treasure for puer lovers.
-This tea will give unforgettable moments of pleasure and allow you to feel a connection with the ancient traditions of Chinese tea art.
+The 2018 Shu Pu'er "Lao Cha Tou" is a unique tea that combines a rich flavor, deep aroma, and abundant energy.
+Its unusual shape and production technology make it a true treasure for pu'er connoisseurs.
+This tea will provide unforgettable moments of pleasure and allow you to connect with the ancient traditions of Chinese tea art.

-If you are looking for a tea that will surprise you with its versatility and give you warmth and comfort, Lao Cha Tou 2018 is a great choice.
+If you're looking for a tea that will surprise you with its versatility and provide warmth and comfort, Lao Cha Tou 2018 is an excellent choice.

 Name in Chinese